A water-efficient approach to gardening

 Use a watering can

 Water UK says - Hoses use up a huge amount of water.
 One hour's use is equivalent to the average supply for a family of four for two days under normal circumstances.
 The use of buckets and watering cans will limit the amount of water used and also slow the flow when watering containers and planters which means more water stays in the pot rather than running out the bottom.
+Swapping to a watering can also help you hit that daily step count.

 Train your plants to drink more slowly by giving them less